Nigeria: Curfews in place amid reports of deaths at protests – DW – 08/02/2024

 Violent clashes between police and protesters in Nigeria

-Police fired live bullets and tear gas to disperse demonstrators in the capital Abuja and the northern city of Kano on Thursday, where looting was also reported.
+Police fired live bullets and tear gas to disperse demonstrators in the capital Abuja and the northern city of Kano on Thursday.

-A 24-hour curfew has been imposed in the northern state of Kano, the second-largest in the country, after the looting of government and public properties.
+A 24-hour curfew has been imposed in the northern state of Kano, the second-largest in the country, after the looting of government and public properties there.

 The demonstrations were expected to continue on Friday, with organizers saying earlier this week that action against the government was to be sustained for 10 days.